 If you’ve recently transplanted your majesty palm to a different pot, it may be getting cold feet.
 In other words, the roots may not be adjusting well to the new soil, which, in turn, causes the houseplant to droop.

 This lack of adjustment is termed root shock.
-Now, there’s not much you can do about root shock apart from keeping the soil adequately watered, nourished, and drained.
+You cannot do much about root shock apart from keeping the soil adequately watered, nourished, and drained.
+After some patience, the majesty palm may be able to get back on its feet once more.

 Can You Revive Your Drooping Majesty Palm?

 In this case, there are good news and bad news.
 The good news is that your majesty palm may survive after drooping.
+But the bad news is that if its condition is too severe, you may end up losing the houseplant.
+These cases usually involve trunk rot.

 By the time the root rot reaches the trunk, it could already be too late to redeem your majesty palm back to its former glory.
+In addition, you’ll need to uproot the plant and get rid of it immediately.

 For this reason, the best course of action to save your majesty palm is to prevent it from getting root rot in the first place.